godaddy/godaddy-test-tools/README.md

 ### Options
  - es6: Specifies that your code is written in ES6 (+ JSX).
 You must also name your gulpfile `gulpfile.babel.js`.
-Defaults to `false`.
+Defaults to `true`.
+ - junit: Use junit reporting for the currently run task and output to the specified file (Currently supported by unit, integration, eslint and respective coverage tasks).
  - allowUnhandledRejections: The test tools will not throw an exception when a promise has an unresolved rejection.
 Defaults to `false`.
- - reporter: The reporter to use for mocha. default: `process.env.MOCHA_REPORTER || 'spec'`
  - sourceFiles: The source files that will be watched and code coverage. default: `lib/**/*.js`
  - unitTestFiles: A glob-able path(s) to all the unit test files. default: `test/unit/**/*.js`
  - integrationTestFiles: A glob-able path(s) to all the integration test files. defaut: `test/integration/**/*.js`